 Neck injuries are often underplayed after a car accident because there aren’t outward signs of injury.
-They don’t usually show up on x-rays or other diagnostic tests, and most car accident victims will not mention head or neck pain to their doctor.
+As a result, they don’t usually show up on x-rays or other diagnostic tests, and most car accident victims will not mention head or neck pain to their doctor.
 One main reason for this is that pain can take time to develop.
-But this makes it all-the-more important for car accident victims to take action for their neck pain right away—even if it’s initially minor.
+But this makes it all the more important for car accident victims to take action for their neck pain right away, even if it’s initially minor.

 to find a John Foy office near you

 What to Do for a Neck Injury After a Car Accident